Contents

 Slide the pan into the oven and bake for 45 to 55 minutes, depending on your oven.
 Start checking around the 45-minute mark by inserting a toothpick or skewer.
 If it comes out clean or with a few moist crumbs (no wet batter), it’s good to go.

-Tip: If the top is browning too fast but the inside isn’t done yet, loosely tent a piece of foil over the cake.
+Tip: If the top is browning too fast but the inside isn’t done yet, loosely tent a piece of foil over the Carrot Bundt Cake.

 Step 7: Cool (Patience Required!)